-3-2-2.
-RESET PIN RESET
+3-2-2 RESET PIN RESET

 When "H" level is applied to the reset pin, the reset signal will issue.
-There is a built-in pull down resistor on this pin.
+Built in a pull down resistor on this pin.

 Two types of reset method for RESET pin and the type could be mask option, the one is level reset and other is pulse reset.

 It is recommended to connect a capacitor (0.1uf) between RESET pin and VDD.
 This connection will prevent the bounce signal on RESET pin.

-3-2-2-1.
-Level Reset
+3-2-2-1 Level Reset

-Once a "1" signal applied on the RESET pin, TM8725 will not release the reset cycle until the signal on RESET pin returned to "0".
-After the signal on reset pin is cleared to 0, TM8725 begins the internal reset cycle and then release the reset status automatically.
+Once a "1" signal applied on the RESET pin, TM8705 will not release the reset cycle until the signal on RESET pin returned to "0".
+After the signal on reset pin is cleared to 0, TM8705 begins the internal reset cycle and then release the reset status automatically.
+MASK OPTION table :